How to Make a Trap Style 808 Bass

 Trap Style Production

-Furthermore, let’s make it sound a bit warmer by going to the effects section and selecting Tele Tube distortion.
-Secondly, I’ll increase the low end with the built-in equalizer.
-Moving on to the envelope 4 section, let’s set the parameters by moving attack all the way to the left.
-Besides, I will set the decay at about 2 o’clock, level all the way to left and give it a bit of release.
-After that, let’s modulate the envelope 1 section by dragging and dropping the navigator icon to the pitch of the oscillator 1.
+Furthermore, let's make it sound warmer by going to the effects section and selecting Tele Tube distortion.
+Secondly, I'll increase the low end with the built-in equalizer.
+Moving on to the envelope 4 section, let's set the parameters by moving the attack to the left.
+Besides, I will set the decay at about 2 o'clock, level to the left, and give it a bit of release.
+After that, let's modulate the envelope 1 section by dragging and dropping the navigator icon to the pitch of oscillator 1.
 After setting the parameters similar to the envelope 4 section, we can hear that the punch is finally introduced.

 ~Envelope Pitch Modulation

-In the end, it could be useful to process the sound with some 3rd party effects.
-For this reason, I will use Exciter by Izotope to add a bit more of warm distortion.
-In addition to this, I will add an instance of OTT by Xfer to slightly compress the sound.
+In the end, processing the sound with some 3rd party effects could be helpful.
+For this reason, I will use Exciter by Izotope to add a bit more warm distortion.
+In addition, I will add an instance of OTT by Xfer to slightly compress the sound.

 ~Trap Style Bass with Saturation and Compression

-Finally, let us hear how the processed sound like this sounds in full mix.
+Finally, let us hear how the processed sound sounds like this in the entire mix.

 ~Full Mix